stevie170/ctf-write-ups/HolidayHack/kringlecon4-2021/Readme.md

 ## The best thing about KringleCon, though, is that it's available year-round!

-Stay tuned, because I'll be updating this write-up as I work through it!
+I'll update this write-up if I work through it!